 - On the tangent PR produced let fall the perpendicular SY.

 - Let ABC be any triangle, and the angle at B one of its acute angles, and upon BC, one of the sides containing it, let fall the perpendicular.

 - Their effects must be estimated by the length of perpendiculars let fall upon the lines of direction in a similar manner.

-- Attack, either physically or verbally: the troops let fly with tear gasMore example sentences
+- Attack physically or verbally: Mary opened her mouth to let fly at JimMore example sentences

 - Well, I verbally let fly, causing Daddy to come in and, thankfully, and fairly, he stuck up for me.